Unsigned-Long/vid2bag/readme.md

-# vid2bag: convert a video to a rosbag
+# vid2bag/vid2img: convert a video to a rosbag/separate images

 # Author